ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 2. Creates the subtasks by "pasting" the generated TaskPaper into OmniFocus.
 3. If only one subtask is created, recursively runs on the created subtask as well.

-Subtasks are tagged with:
-* any tags that the original task is tagged with, _unless_ they are included in the `uninheritedTags` option in the config file,
+Subtasks inherit the tags of the parent tags, as well as:
-* a checklist tag (which defaults to `✓` and is set in the config file), and
+* a 'checklist' tag, which can optionally be set in the preferences, and
 * any tags specified in the regular TaskPaper format

+Tags specified as 'uninherited tags' in the preferences are removed from subtasks.

 To allow for multiple iterations of checklists, there are three 'levels' of 'task markers':
 1. `- ` or `[ ]` will be expanded the first time the function is run